Thelin90/berserkr/README.md

 #### LZO

-Aimed at being very fast, lzop produces files slightly larger than gzip while only requiring a tenth of the CPU use and Aimed at being veryls fast, lzop produces files slightly larger than gzip while only requiring a tenth of the CPU use and only slightly higher memory utilization, lzop is one of the fastest compressors available.
+Aimed at being very fast, lzop produces files slightly larger than gzip while only requiring a tenth of the CPU use and only slightly higher memory utilization, lzop is one of the fastest compressors available.

 ## PySpark